Towards the Classification of Weak Fano Threefolds with \rho = 2: Introduction

 Recall that a smooth threefold $X$ is \textit{Fano} if its anti-canonical divisor $-K_X$ is ample.
 A variety $X$ is said to be a \textit{weak Fano} or an \textit{almost Fano} threefold if its anticanonical divisor $-K_X$ is both nef and big, but not necessarily ample.
 The classification of smooth Fano threefolds was completed by Fano, Iskovskih, Shokurov, Mori and Mukai.
 For smooth Fano threefolds $Y$ with $\rho(Y) = 2$, there are 36 families (see \cite{IP99}).
 Although much progress has been made, the complete classification of smooth weak Fano threefolds $X$ with $\rho(X) = 2$ is still open.
 In comparison, there are already over one hundred known possible families of smooth weak Fano threefolds, with about a hundred cases still open.
 In \cite{JPR05}, complete classification was achieved when the anti-canonical morphism $\psi_{|-mK_X|}: X \rightarrow X'$ contracts a divisor.
 In \cite{JPR07} and \cite{Tak09}, the case when the anticanonical morphism $\psi_{|-mK_X|}: X \rightarrow X'$ contracts only a finite number of curves was studied (i.e., when $\psi_{|-mK_X|}$ is \textit{small}).

 The finite list of all possible smooth weak Fano threefolds with Picard number two that can numerically exist was determined for all combinations of Mori extremal contractions that can appear in a Sarkisov link except for the case when both contractions are divisorial.
-In \cite{JPR07}, the authors finish the numerical classification and geometrically construct many cases when the Mori extremal contractions are not both birational.
+In \cite{JPR07}, the authors find the numerical classification and geometrically construct many cases when the Mori extremal contractions are not both birational.
+It should be noted that their classification is incomplete.
+In particular, the Bordiga threefold of degree 6 in $\P^5$ (see e.g., \cite{Ott92}) is known to have a structure of a $\P^1$-bundle but does not appear in the \cite{JPR07} classification.
 Takeuchi \cite{Tak09} completes the classification assuming one extremal contraction is a del Pezzo fibration of degree not equal to six.
 Many cases with degree equal to six are still open and can be found in \cite{JPR07}.
-This paper completes the numerical classification of smooth weak Fano threefolds $X$ with $\rho(X) = 2$ where both extremal contractions occurring in a Sarkisov link are divisorial.
+Our paper completes the numerical classification of smooth weak Fano threefolds $X$ with $\rho(X) = 2$ where both extremal contractions occurring in a Sarkisov link are divisorial.
 In addition, we comment on the existence of these cases, providing specific constructions for existence or proving non-existence.
 Like the previous authors, the geometric realization of some of our new cases remains open.
 Like the previous authors, we hope to return to these cases later.

 The main theorem of this paper is the following:

 \begin{theorem} A smooth weak Fano threefold occurring as a central object of a Sarkisov link of type II between two terminal Fano threefolds with Picard number one must appear on our Tables with the corresponding numerical invariants.
 These can all be found in Tables 1-9 in Section \ref{Tables}. \end{theorem}